How to Scoop and Change Cat Litter?

 If you are using non-clumping cat litter, removing the old cat litter and starting over with new litter is the only way to clean the litter box.

-Cats don’t like change that might create unnecessary stress.
+Cats don’t like change which might create unnecessary stress.

 If you have to change the brand or type of cat litter, avoid other unfamiliar things.
 One major change does have a great influence.